 The following arrangements with respect to the admission of pupils to the school are to be adopted.

 The governors will provide for the admission of all children in the September following their fourth birthday.
-The PAN in Reception is 90 (the school has a PAN of 90 in Reception and Year 1 in 2019-20 - all other year groups have a PAN of 60).
+The PAN in Reception, Year 1, and Year 3 will be 90 from September 2021 (all other year groups have a PAN of 60).
 In 2020-21 there will a PAN of 90 in Reception and Year 2 only.
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents may also request that their child attends part-time until the child reaches compulsory school age.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
 Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.